AdobeDocs/adobeio-runtime/resources/faq.md

 ## Supported Programming Languages
 **Which languages are supported in I/O Runtime?**
-For now, Adobe I/O Runtime only supports Node.js.
-We will add support for other languages as the platform matures.
+For now, Adobe I/O Runtime only supports Node.js version 10.
+We might add support for other languages in the future.

 ## Price
 **What does it cost to use Adobe I/O Runtime?**